duckdb/duckdb-web/_posts/2024-06-20-cli-data-processing-using-duckdb-as-a-unix-tool.md

 Unix tools support joining files via the [`join` command](https://man7.org/linux/man-pages/man1/join.1.html), which joins lines of two _sorted_ inputs on a common field.
 To make this work, we sort the files based on their `IATA` fields, then perform the join on the first file's 2nd column (`-1 2`) and the second file's 1st column (`-2 1`).
-We have to omit the header for the `join` command to work, so we do so and restore it later with an `echo` command.
+We have to omit the header for the `join` command to work, so we do just that and construct a new header with an `echo` command:

 ```bash
 echo "IATA,city,airport name"; \